christophsteinacker/bikeability/README.md

 ### Expamples

 In the example folder are scripts for Hamburg (hh) and Oslo.
-Be aware, the data is already cleaned, both cities do not provide the data in this format.
+Be aware, the data is already cleaned, both cities do not provide the data in this exact format.
+For Hamburg I use data provided by Call a Bike by Deutsche Bahn AG (License: CC BY 4.0) and for Oslo from Oslo Bysykkel (License: NLOD 2.0).
 The run_{}.py skripts execute the complete programm form data preparation (prep_{}.py) to the core algorithm (plot_{}.py) to result plotting.
 Depending on the setting, it can take several hours to finish.
 The plot_compare.py plots a comparison of the given cities.
 In order to work, the city-specifc plot scripts have to be executed before.